How to get a tax refund in Europe — Munich

 Even if you have never been to Munich, you must have heard of Oktoberfest.
 From late September to early October, thousands of tourists from all over the world gather for a carnival.
 The charm of Munich, however, is not only confined to that.
 It is the largest city in southern Germany and the capital of the state of Bavaria.
 This city not only preserves the classical ancientness of the kingdom of Bavaria, but also integrates the infinite vitality of modern civilization.
 Different cultures are performing a wonderful symphony here.

 Munich is one of the main economic, cultural, technological and transportation centers in Germany, with well-developed manufacturing, software and service industries.
 BMW, Siemens, Alllianz and a lot of other companies are all headquartered here.
 The city is also the second largest financial center in Germany.
 Immersed in a unique culture, you will find shopping in Munich a great enjoyment.
 You can not only buy products of top brands from all over the world, but you can also enjoy the classical charism of the Old Town of Munich while shopping.
-In addition, Germany has the lowest threshold for tax refunds in Europe (25 euros) and extremely high tax refund rates (19% for consumer goods and 7% for foods and drugs).

 Which places are worth visiting?